 - Core AIP modification: This recipe as written is compliant with the Modified AIP elimination stage of the autoimmune protocol (AIP) diet.
 To make this bone broth compliant with Core AIP, omit the black peppercorns.

-How To Make Gluten-Free Bone Broth
+Let’s Make Bone Broth

 Step 1.
 Sauté the Bones